zoltanszekely21/zoltanszekely21/README.md

 ### 🧐 More About Me:

-- 🔭 I’m currently working on various projects and my BSc thesis.
+- 🔭 I’m currently working on various projects.
 - 🌱 I’m currently improving my Python and PyTorch skills.
 - 👯 I’m looking to collaborate on interesting and meaningful projects.
 - 📝 Checkout my [resume](https://zoltanszekely21.github.io/ZoltanSzekelyCV/)